 Rollin Wilber, pianist, was raised in the New York City area, within an extended family of professional musicians (father 1st Horn with the NY Philharmonic; mother, 1st Horn with the New York City Ballet Orchestra).
-He began piano studies at age eight with his grandmother, a rare female concert violinist in 1900, and started performing publicly at the age of 16.
-He graduated from high school one year early and began studies with Temple University’s Mr. Maryan Filar, internationally acclaimed pianist and Chopin interpreter.
+He began piano studies at age eight with his grandmother (a rare female concert violinist of 1900 era), and performed publicly from the age of 16.
+He graduated from high school one year early and began studies with Temple University’s Mr. Maryan Filar, internationally acclaimed pianist and Chopin interpreter, and a protoge of Walter Gieseking.
+He continued his rich studies with Mr. Filar well beyond graduation.

-A founder of the music presenting and performing group, FINE ART MUSIC COMPANY created in 2010, he helped develop a series of seasonal performances at IVY HALL, on historic Lancaster Avenue in Philadelphia, where the group acts as artist-in-residence, creating full seasons of intimate music programs given in Ivy Hall’s restored ballroom.
+Nurturing he lifelong passion about sharing music informatively with people, he formed a presenting and performing group with a few colleagues, called FINE ART MUSIC COMPANY, in 2010.
+This continues today with its purpose to bring music and people closer together in a beneficial and fulfilling experience.
+He worked to develop a series of seasonal performances at IVY HALL, on historic Lancaster Avenue in Philadelphia, where the group acts as artist-in-residence, creating rich programs of intimate performances given in Ivy Hall’s restored ballroom.

-Most recently, he is the performing pianist for the Ethical Humanist Society of Philadelphia, and is the director of a new concert series at their Ethical Society Building on Rittenhouse Square, in Center City, Philadelphia, under the auspices of that group in collaboration with Fine Art Music Company.
-He is developing a growing series of salon-styled concerts and seminars with creative programming and an emphasis on the deepening of audience involvement and musical understanding in performance.
+Most recently, he is the performing pianist for the Philadelphia Ethical Society, and is the director of a new concert series, since 2014, at their Ethical Society Building on Rittenhouse Square, in Center City, Philadelphia, under the auspices of that group in collaboration with Fine Art Music Company.
+He is currently developing a growing series of salon-styled concerts and seminars with creative programming and an emphasis on the deepening of audience involvement and musical understanding in performance.

 For more information about Rollin, please visit: www.RollinWilber.com.